Not all those who wander are lost- J.R.R Tolkien

 Planting the Seeds Early

 If there is one thing I keep coming back to in literacy learning, it is this: reading comprehension is not just “understanding what you read.”
 That definition is not wrong, but it is a little too neat.
-It makes comprehension sound simple when it is actually doing a lot of heavy lifting.
+It makes comprehension sound simple when it actually involves doing a lot of heavy lifting.

 Comprehension is active meaning-making.
-It involves decoding, vocabulary, background knowledge, inference, sentence-level understanding, attention, and self-regulation (Duke & Cartwright, 2021).
+It involves decoding, vocabulary, background knowledge, inferencing, sentence-level understanding, attention, and self-regulation (Duke & Cartwright, 2021).
 In other words, students do not just read a text and automatically understand it.
 They have to build meaning as they go, and that is where things get tricky.

 Reading the words is not the same as understanding